 Within the complexities and challenges of the current environment, Neteera offers a frictionless, empowering management platform providing clinical grade parameters in real time that are transmitted to care givers.

 Real time monitoring of vital signs in managing COPD enables early detection of exacerbations and timely interventions to avoid readmission to hospitals and improve the health status and quality of life for COPD patients.
 Neteera 130 is intended to monitor patients on a continuous basis and to potentially flag any deterioration to the patient’s physician – helping prevent complications.

 Neteera’s solution is designed to address the following issues: no need for the patient to actively check him/herself (reduce compliance and involvement issues), no need for the patient to connect to the device every time (no need for support, and reduced technical and connectivity issues), no need for technology acceptance by the patient as there is no need to actively deal with the technology and can maintain a normal routine.
 Above all – continuous and frictionless monitoring that can greatly contribute to improving the patient’s status and to timely detection of exacerbations and avoidance of hospitalization.

-Neteera offers seamless and continuous patient monitoring, with no patient involvement, a long sought-after solution that will significantly simplify understanding of patient status, improve prognosis, and reduce patient stress levels and cost.
+Neteera offers seamless and continuous patient monitoring, with no patient involvement, a long sought-after solution that will significantly simplify understanding of patient status, and reduce patient stress levels and cost.
 Our solution involves a simple one-time set-up and straightforward data display.
 Patients are thus able to freely engage in their health state, while providers can monitor and be informed in any status change, thereby providing the long-awaited continuum of personalized care.